CityOfPhiladelphia/phila.gov/wp/wp-content/plugins/meta-box/readme.txt

 1. Post Taxonomy Fields

 == Changelog ==

+= 4.7.2 =

+* Fix: notice undefined index in date, time fields.

+= 4.7.1 =

+* Fix: remove default `maxlength = 30` for text fields.

+= 4.7 =

+* Improvement: add `attributes` for all input fields (text, number, email, ...) so users can add any custom attributes for them.
+Also added default attributes `required`, `disabled`, `readonly`, `maxlength` and `pattern` for those fields as well.
+These attributes will be merged into the `attributes`.
+* Improvement: add `js_options` for color field which allows users to define custom color palettes and other attributes for color picker.
+See the options in [Iris page](http://automattic.github.io/Iris/).
+* Fix: fix for file and image uploaded via `file_advanced` and `image_advanced` not showing up.

+= 4.6 =

+* Improvement: the plugin translation is now handled in translate.wordpress.org.
+While the plugin keeps old translation as backward compatibility, it's recommended to translate everything in translate.wordpress.org.
+Language packs will be automatically updated by WordPress.
+* Improvement: rewrite code for `file_advanced` and `image_advanced`, which share the same code base.
+These fields are now clonable and not autosave (you have to save post to save files)!
+Props @funkatronic.
+* Improvement: restyle clone icon, sort clone icon and add clone button for better UI.
+The new UI now is compatible with `color` and `date` fields
+* Improvement: separate validation module into 1 class, for better code structure
+* Improvement: add `pattern` attribute for `url` field
+* Improvement: improve code quality
+* Fix: missing "checked" when clone radio
+* Fix: language file name for Dutch
+* Fix: oembed not render preview if provider is added via `wp_embed_register_handler`

 = 4.5.7 =
 * Fix: Always set std as value for hidden field